MarkPearlCoZa/Blog_General/_posts/2016-08-21-Why-do-a-Hackathon.md

 tags:
 category: General
 ---
 In the last two years I have attended 2 hackathons from two different companies.
 Both have been great experiences that I have been grateful to attend.

-While personally I have walked away from these events with what I wanted to achieve, I've noticed a common question that often isn't clear to those attending...
+While I have walked away from these events with what I personall wanted to achieve, I've also come away with a question on why we are there in the first place.
+The question is...

 > Why is the company doing this?
 What are they wanting to get out of this?